Bird City Texas

 Much has been done in Houston over the past decade to welcome the use of alternative forms of transportation to the Bayou City!
 Interested in finding a new way to get around Houston?
 Click below for a list of all the alternative modes of transportation available in the city, from ride-share apps to corridors of hike-and-bike trails!

 As a Bird City we join partners from across the Americas each year in celebration of World Migratory Bird Day, bringing special attention to the wonders of bird migration!
 Each WMBD Houston Audubon hosts events, presentations, and birding opportunities with the help of our amazing local partners!
-Click below to see how we celebrated (virtually) in 2020.
+Click below to see how we celebrated in 2021.